Migrating Card Data

 - customer reference

 Optionally, include the customer's first name, last and email address as well.
-Then send us the file to our SFTP folder (if you did not receive the SFTP credentials, contact us at email@example.com so that we can provide the credentials).
+Then upload the file to our SFTP folder (if you did not receive the SFTP credentials, contact us at email@example.com so that we can provide the credentials).

 - While we recommend your providers use PGP to encrypt your data files, some providers may require another encryption technology.
 If this is the case, contact us at firstname.lastname@example.org so that we can review the encryption requirements.